sharat87/sharats.me/content/posts/vim-draft.md

 check for the buffer being a normal buffer (see `:h buftype`) and if it is, create it's parent directory.
 Simple, non-intrusive, and effective.

-TODO: Mapping for `<C-n>` for intelligently switching to alt buffer.

-TODO: The `<Leader>g` map for running git commands.

-TODO: Project configs and loading.

 TODO: After scripts.

 TODO: Notes plugin.